Actindo-AG/Documentation/Core1Platform/AdministratingCore1/03_ManageGroups.md

 ## Remove user from a group via the group management

 A user is active in an account as long as the user is assigned a user group.
-If you want to remove a user from a sandbox, you must remove the user from all groups to which he&frasl;she is assigned.
+If you want to remove a user from a sandbox, you must remove the user from all groups to which he &frasl; she is assigned.
 There are the following limitations:
 - You cannot remove a user from the ActindoAdmingroup in a sandbox of which he or she is the owner. <!--- Kann man den owner ändern? -->
 - You cannot remove a user from all groups in an account in which the user has been created.
 In this case, you have to inactivate him&frasl;her, see [Edit user](./02_ManageUsers.md#edit-user).